Song Yingxing -- Great Scientist and Writer of Tian Gong Kai Wu

 Song Yingxing (1587 -- 1666) was a great scientist and a loyal official in the history of China.

-He and his brother’s life experiences were representatives of those talented and loyal people living in the end of the Ming Dynasty.
+He and his brother’s life experiences were representatives of those talented and loyal people living at the end of the Ming Dynasty.

 Song Yingxing's Happy Early Life